What is Web Application Penetration Testing and How Does it Work?

 Web app penetration tests focus on the web app environment by gathering information about the app from the client or using public web pages.
 Then they test the application with appropriate tools and techniques.
 The results of the pen tests are documented and sent to the client for further action.

-Generally, cybersecurity companies follow an industry-standard pentest methodology based on the OWASP Application Security Verification Standard (ASVS) and Testing Guide.
+Generally, cybersecurity companies follow an industry-standard Web app pentest methodology based on the OWASP Application Security Verification Standard (ASVS) and Testing Guide.
 However, some penetration testing firms modify these steps to offer more in-depth and accurate results.

 Web Application Penetration Testing Methodology